ethereum/solidity-blog/_posts/2021-02-01-launching-the-solidity-forum.md

 ⚠️ Again, please do not use the forum to report issues (e.g. typos or broken links in the documentation).
 Please report issues directly via the [Solidity Issue Tracker](https://github.com/ethereum/solidity/issues/new/choose) in Github.

 #### → Code Wizards
-In ["Code Wizards"](https://forum.soliditylang.org/c/code-wizards/7) you can get help with your Solidity code or share useful tips or code snippets you came up with that are worth spreading.
+In ["Code Wizards"](https://forum.soliditylang.org/c/code-wizards/7) you can share useful tips or code snippets you came up with that are worth spreading.
+You can also discuss experimental Solidity implementations and get feedback on it.

 ℹ️ The Solidity forum will not the place for ad-hoc support questions.
 For urgent Solidity support questions, please use the [Solidity Gitter chat](https://gitter.im/ethereum/solidity) or consider checking out the [Ethereum StackExchange](https://ethereum.stackexchange.com/).